-- 5.8 Prior to requesting to withdraw from a module, The Open University strongly recommends that you speak with your module tutor (for academic guidance only, not policy guidance) and/or to your Student Support Team (SST) who can offer advice and guidance on getting your study back on track as well as your options if you do need to stop studying.
-This will help ensure that you have explored all your options for changing your study plans prior to requesting to withdraw from your module. - 5.9 Withdrawn modules count as modules which have not been successfully completed for the purposes of the University's Academic Progress Policy. - 5.10 To withdraw from a module, you must inform your Student Support Team (SST) by telephone, letter or email that you would like to withdraw.
-Withdrawal can only take place after the end of the 14 calendar days cancellation period and before the final deferral date. - 5.11 For undergraduate Students in UK nations who have access to a part-time tuition fee loan, postgraduate Students in Scotland who are funding their studies with a tuition fee loan, and all postgraduate Students in Northern Ireland, withdrawal will take effect either from the date on which you contact us to withdraw or from the date on which you last actively participated in your studies, whichever is earliest.
-Activities used to assess participation in your studies may include: - Logging in to your module website; - Submitting work for assessment; - Attending an examination or submitting an End of Module Assessment (EMA); - Responding to an offer of support for your studies - 5.12 For undergraduate Students in Scotland, undergraduate Students studying under transitional arrangements in Wales, and postgraduate Students in all study areas except Northern Ireland, withdrawal will take effect on the date the Student Support Team (SST) receives your request by phone call, letter or email to withdraw.
+- 5.8 Prior to requesting to withdraw from a module, The Open University strongly recommends that you speak with your module tutor (for academic guidance only, not policy guidance) and/or to your Student Support Team who can offer advice and guidance on getting your study back on track as well as your options if you do need to stop studying.
+This will help ensure that you have explored all your options for changing your study plans prior to requesting to withdraw from your module. - 5.9 Withdrawn undergraduate modules at Open University Level 1, 2 or 3 with a value of 30 credits or more count as modules which have not been successfully completed for the purposes of the University's Academic Progress Policy. - 5.10 To withdraw from a module, you must inform your Student Support Team by telephone, letter or email that you would like to withdraw.
+Withdrawal can only take place after the end of the 14 calendar days cancellation period and before the final deferral date. - 5.11 For undergraduate students in UK nations who have access to a part-time tuition fee loan, postgraduate students in Scotland who are funding their studies with a tuition fee loan, and all postgraduate students in Northern Ireland, withdrawal will take effect either from the date on which you contact us to withdraw or from the date on which you last actively participated in your studies, whichever is earliest.
+Activities used to assess participation in your studies may include: - Logging in to your module website; - Submitting work for assessment; - Attending an examination or submitting an End of Module Assessment (EMA); - Responding to an offer of support for your studies - 5.12 For undergraduate students in Scotland, undergraduate students studying under transitional arrangements in Wales, and postgraduate Students in all study areas except Northern Ireland, withdrawal will take effect on the date the Student Support Team (SST) receives your request by phone call, letter or email to withdraw.
 Please note that withdrawals cannot be made by webchat.

-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2022 Date for review: March 2023
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2023 Date for review: March 2024

 - 5.13 If you request to withdraw from a module by letter, please obtain proof of postage of when you sent the letter.
 Once The Open University has processed your withdrawal, we will confirm this in writing, by letter or email, within 10 working days.
-If you have not heard from The Open University by then, please contact your Student Support Team (SST). - 5.14 Please refer to the Fee Rules for the academic year of the module from which you are withdrawing to check your eligibility and key deadlines for any fee refund, fee waiver or fee credit.
+If you have not heard from The Open University by then, please contact your Student Support Team. - 5.14 Please refer to the Fee Rules for the academic year of the module from which you are withdrawing to check your eligibility and key deadlines for any fee refund, fee waiver or fee credit.
 The Fee Rules include guidance on eligibility for discretionary fee credit.